Gnaget2/Car-Heater-Package/README.md

 Its created as a [Home Assistant package](https://home-assistant.io/docs/configuration/packages/) and uses yr as temp sensor but its recommended to use a local temp sensor for batter accuracy.

-In the example im using 3 different starting times
+In the example im using 4 different starting times
+- 180 min when colder then -20 degrees Celsius
 - 120 min when colder then -10 degrees Celsius
 - 60 min when colder then +1 degrees Celsius
 - 30 min when colder then +5 degrees Celsius